rmhcovid/screentool/README.md

 2. Redirect those addresses to all the applicable staff<br/>**Or**, setup dedicated computers to check and display these emails (in a secure location) and implement staff procedures to check these regularly

-To make the most of the tool we strongly recommend using a SMS service that messages patients as well as emailing htem.
+To make the most of the tool we strongly recommend using a SMS service that messages patients as well as emailing them.
 Twilio provides good REDCap integration.
 Other providers should work (eg. ClickSend, SMSGLobal etc) but are untested.

 TODO... other preparations?